 How long did you know about this issue before you notified affected workspaces?

 We have been working diligently since becoming aware of the issue to determine which workspaces were likely impacted.
 Our goal has been to communicate as quickly as possible while ensuring that our facts are accurate.
 We received a user report late on Friday, December 18th that we began investigating.
 As a result of this investigation, we ran an audit of custom bot integrations across Slack that we completed late Monday evening, December 21, 2015.
 We notified affected workspaces within 36 hours of the audit being completed.

 What kind of content was available to deactivated users?

 Deactivated users may have had access to the content that the custom bot had access to.
 But it’s important to note that while access was technically possible, we have no reason to believe that anyone took advantage of these circumstances to read messages which they would not otherwise have access to (or even that anyone was aware this was the case).
 However, it is impossible to rule it out definitively.

 What kind of policies does Slack have in place to monitor the security of integrations, including bots?

 For Slack Apps in the App Directory, we have a customer experience team and a policy lead working together on the review process.
 As it is early, before an App is included in the directory, we test apps and vet their OAuth scopes.
 Our users also have the ability to report Apps from the App Directory if there are any problems or concerns.

 For custom bots, we have addressed the issue that resulted in deactivated users having possible access through custom bots that were not properly disabled.
-For additional security, team administrators can change their team settings to limit which users can add custom bots to their team.
+For additional security, workspace administrators can change their settings to limit which users can add custom bots to their workspace.